-Make sure that the system indicator light is off.
+Make sure that the system indicator light is off and the "Master Embedded Code" has been entered.
 Until a primary user code is set, the keyless ignition will behave as follows.
 Pressing start once will unlock the system while pressing it a second time will start the engine.
 Pressing stop once will turn off the engine while pressing it a second time will lock the system.